 Any failure of our printing production equipment may prevent the production of orders and interfere with our ability to fulfill orders.
-As of September 2005, substantially all of our production operations were performed in two facilities: our Dutch printing facility serving European and Asia-Pacific markets and our Windsor, Ontario facility serving North American markets.
+Substantially all of our production operations are performed in two facilities: our Dutch printing facility serving European and Asia-Pacific markets and our Windsor, Ontario facility serving North American markets.